ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 | Verifier  | 4     | Verify signature of intercepted messages        |
 +-----------+-------+-------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-role-values title="Numeric identifier of roles in the OSCORE group" artwork-align="center"}
+{: #fig-role-values title="Numeric identifier of roles in an OSCORE group" artwork-align="center"}

-The CDDL {{RFC8610}} definition of the AIF-OSCORE-GROUPCOMM data model is as follows:
+The following CDDL {{RFC8610}} notation defines a scope entry that uses the AIF-OSCORE-GROUPCOMM data model and expresses a set of Group OSCORE roles from those in {{fig-role-values}}.

 ~~~~~~~~~~~
-   AIF-OSCORE-GROUPCOMM = AIF-Generic<gname, permissions>
+   AIF-OSCORE-GROUPCOMM = AIF-Generic<oscore-gname, oscore-gperm>

-   gname = tstr  ; Group name
+   oscore-gname = tstr  ; Group name
-   permissions = uint . bits roles
+   oscore-gperm = uint . bits group-oscore-roles

-   roles = &(
+   group-oscore-roles = &(
       Requester: 1,
       Responder: 2,
       Monitor: 3,
       Verifier: 4
    )

+   scope_entry = [oscore-gname, oscore-gname]
 ~~~~~~~~~~~

-Future specifications that define new roles MUST register a corresponding numeric identifier in the "Group OSCORE Roles" registry defined in {{ssec-iana-group-oscore-roles-registry}} of this document.
+Future specifications that define new Group OSCORE roles MUST register a corresponding numeric identifier in the "Group OSCORE Roles" registry defined in {{ssec-iana-group-oscore-roles-registry}} of this document.

+Note that the value 0 is not available to use as numeric identifier to specify a Group OSCORE role.
+It follows that, when expressing Group OSCORE roles to take in a group as per this document, a scope entry has the least significant bit of "Tperm" always set to 0.

+This is an explicit feature of the AIF-OSCORE-GROUPCOMM data model.
+That is, for each scope entry, the least significant bit of "Tperm" set to 0 explicitly identifies the scope entry as exactly expressing a set of Group OSCORE roles ("Tperm"), pertaining to a single group whose name is specified by the string literal in "Toid".

+Instead, by relying on the same AIF-OSCORE-GROUPCOMM data model, {{I-D.ietf-ace-oscore-gm-admin}} defines scope entries for Administrator clients that wish to access an admin interface at the Group Manager.
+In such scope entries, the least significant bit of "Tperm" is always set to 1.

 # Authentication Credentials # {#sec-public-keys-of-joining-nodes}